mattbcowan/30-projects-30-days/02-profile-card/README.md

 Let's get started.
 First off, in yesterday's build I realized that I forgot to make ANY MEDIA QUERIES.
 I messed up.
 So today we are starting out mobile first.
 To begin I'm making a styles.css and adding in my initial styles from the style guide and my desktop media query.

+After getting the styles set up I went in and adjusted the HTML to section things out.
+This is pretty standard for me with these Frontend Mentor projects.

 ### Built with

 - Semantic HTML5 markup